A tale of fail.

 Seems that once upon a mid-aughts time, a Swedish social platform called Stardoll had charmed its way into Scandinavian market dominance on the strength of its tween-girl dress-up-your-doll fashion fantasy.

-In fact, and in the blink of a digital eye, the site had grown hotter than a Barbie-on-Ken kabob at a Labubu beach bonfire with the company becoming Stockholm's — likely Sweden’s — largest employer.
+In fact, and in a then-unheard-of blink of a virtual eye, the site had grown hotter than a Barbie-on-Ken kabob at a Labubu beach bonfire with the company behind it becoming Stockholm's — likely Sweden’s — largest employer.

-Considering the plentiful and ongoing resupply of pre-teens, courtesy of Randy Svenska parents, there would have been absolutely no reason to expect any sudden reversals of fortune.
+Considering the plentiful resupply of pre-teens courtesy of randy Svenska's parents, there would have been absolutely no reason to expect any reversals of fortune.
+Blessed with all that bigness and all that market strength, the future must have appeared smooth as a Swedish Bikini Team after a visit to the waxologist.

 Except for one except.

-Because that was the year all those doting m's and d's decided their adorable liten flicka couldn't possibly do without a shiny new Apple iPad, which, at the time, was incompatible with Flash technology
+Because that was the holiday season, all those doting m's and d's decided their adorable liten flicka couldn't possibly do without a shiny new Apple iPad, which, at the time, thanks to Apple trying to load all the online crack pipes with HTML 5, was entirely incompatible with Flash technology

-Holy shit, or, as they more often say in Malmo, “men gud.”
-If you remember Flash, you can easily imagine how it could turn a doll-dressing experience into a VSCO girl moment.
+Oy vey iz mir or, as they say in Malmo, “men gud.”
+If you remember Flash, you can easily imagine how it could turn a doll-dressing experience into a VSCO girl discoverymoment.
 Without it, maybe not so much, but that wasn’t the real catastrophe.

-The real nuclear event came when all those Andersson, Johansson, Karlsson, Nilsson, Eriksson, Larsson, Olsson, Persson, Svensson, and Gustafsson LGs fired up their gifts to access their Stardoll accounts.
+The meltdown came when all those Andersson, Johansson, Karlsson, Nilsson, Eriksson, Larsson, Olsson, Persson, Svensson, and Gustafssondaughters fired up their new gifts to access their Stardoll accounts.

 Brick wall.
 As in 404-page-not-found error messages.
 As in, sayonara and hasta la vista, baby.